 For 15 seasons the Raiders played at the Oakland Coliseum.
 In the late 1970s Raiders owner Al Davis wanted the city to renovate the coliseum to add more luxury seats to generate additional revenue.
 The city balked at this plan and Davis moved the team south to the Los Angeles Coliseum after the 1981 season.
 Davis incurred the same issues in Los Angeles as he did in Oakland.
 The Los Angeles Coliseum lacked additional luxury seats, was in a bad neighborhood and the Raiders had to share the coliseum with the USC Trojans (NCAA).
 Davis wanted a new stadium built in Los Angeles but failed.
 In the late 1980s the Raiders began to negotiate with Oakland to move the team back if the Oakland Coliseum was expanded.
 It took over five years for the Raiders and the City of Oakland to reach an agreement to have the team return to the coliseum.
 A deal was struck in June 1995 and in November 1995, construction began on a $200 million project to expand the coliseum, adding 22,000 seats.
 All of the outfield bleachers were removed and replaced with a four tier grandstand that includes 125 luxury suites.
 After a 15 year hiatus, the Raiders returned to Oakland for the 1996 season.

 The coliseum has had many names throughout its history, the Oakland Coliseum, Oakland-Alameda County Coliseum, Network Associates Coliseum, McAfee Coliseum, Overstock Coliseum and O.co Coliseum, but is now known as the Oakland Coliseum.
 In 2013, due to a decrease in attendance the Raiders placed tarps over all seats in the upper deck on the east side.
 This reduces the seating capacity to 53,250.
-New for the 2015 season are two new 36 feet high by 145 feet wide HD video/scoreboards.
+New for the 2015 season were two new 36 feet high by 145 feet wide HD video/scoreboards.
 Costing $10 million they replace the existing dot-matrix scoreboards.
-The Raiders are the only team in the NFL who still share a stadium with a baseball team.
-Their future in Oakland is uncertain due to issues trying to have a new stadium built at the site of the coliseum, but will remain here at-least for the 2016 season.